xiaoxiaoerbao/LAIDP/README.md

 ## Output files

-LAIDP only have one output file, localAnc.txt.
+LAIDP generates only one output file, localAnc.txt.
+Below is an example of a two-way admixture file:

-Two-way admixture示例文件如下
 | pos | tsk_0 | tsk_1 | tsk_2 |
 |-----|-------|-------|-------|
 |2|1,0|0,1|1,0|
 |5|1,0|0,1|1,0|
 |7|1,0|0,1|1,0|

-pos列对应每个variant的位置，后序列表示每个样本的ancestry信息。ancestry 信息用[NATIVE,INTROGRESSED_1,INTROGRESSED_2,...]表示。
+The `pos` column corresponds to the position of each variant, and the subsequent columns indicate the ancestry information for each sample.
+Ancestry information is represented as [NATIVE, INTROGRESSED_1, INTROGRESSED_2,...], where:

-`1,0` 表示native ancestry
+`1,0` 表示native ancestry,
-`0,1` 表示INTROGRESSED_1 ancestry
+`0,1` 表示INTROGRESSED_1 ancestry,
-`0,0,1`表示INTROGRESSED_2 ancestry
+`0,0,1`表示INTROGRESSED_2 ancestry.
 ...

 ## Parameter